light-and-ray/sd-webui-replacer/docs/video.md

 1. **Overlap** — Number of frames to overlap in context.
 If overlap is -1 (default): your overlap will be `Context batch size` // 4.
     1. Due to the limitation of the infinite context generator, this parameter is effective only when `Number of frames` > `Context batch size`, including when ControlNet is enabled and the source video frame number > `Context batch size` and `Number of frames` is 0.
 1. **Latent power** and **Latent scale** — Initial latent for each AnimateDiff's frame is calculated using `init_alpha` made with this formula: `init_alpha = 1 - frame_number ^ latent_power / latent_scale`.
 You can see these factors in console log `AnimateDiff - INFO - Randomizing init_latent according to [ ... ]`.
 It describes the straight of initial image of the frames.
 Inside Replacer initial image is the last image of the previous fragment, or inpainted the first frame in the first fragment
+1. **FreeInit** - Using FreeInit to improve temporal consistency of your videos.
+   1. The default parameters provide satisfactory results for most use cases.
+   1. Use "Gaussian" filter when your motion is intense.
+   1. See [original repo of Freeinit](https://github.com/TianxingWu/FreeInit) to for more parameter settings.

 ### SparseCtrl
 SparseCtrl is a special ControlNet models for AnimateDiff.
 Set up it in a ControlNet unit to use it.
 Produces much better correspondence of the first result frame of the fragment and the initial image